12mv2/30min-rag-db/README.md

 - **NEVER commit your .env file to version control**
 - Add `.env` to your `.gitignore` file
 - Each developer should create their own local `.env` file
-- For the workshop, everyone will need their own OpenAI API key
+- For the workshop, everyone will need their own Gemini API key

 ## 🤔 What is RAG?